-Situated in the floodplain between the Mississippi River and St. Francois Rivers, efforts continue to restore local natural wetlands and wildlife habitats.
-This itinerary provides nature lovers with seven established wildlife refuges/conservation areas offering interpretative centers, established trails and boardwalks.
-In addition to deer, turkey and bobcat, these areas are home to snowy egrets, trumpeter swans, 17 different birds of prey including bald and golden eagles, ospreys, merlins and seven species of owl.
+If you are a nature lover, you’ll find no shortage of sites to visit in Sikeston and Southeast Missouri.
+Enjoy hiking trails, bird watching, boardwalks (through cypress-tupelo swamps) and interpretative centers.
+This itinerary provides nature lovers with several established wildlife refuges/conservation areas, lakes, established trails and boardwalks.
+In addition to deer, turkey and bobcat, these areas are home to snowy egrets, trumpeter swans, 17 different birds of prey including bald and golden eagles, ospreys and seven species of owl.